 Magnetic Dress-up Sets by Melissa & Doug

-Joey…and Julia are similar to Betsy in that playing with them will let your children exercise their imaginations.
+Joe is similar to Betsy in that playing with them will let your children exercise their imaginations.
 The manual dexterity that was developed using scissors isn’t available with these products or in folding the flaps over to hold ‘clothes’ onto the dolls, BUT some dexterity is required and developed just in choosing which pieces to put onto the characters and arranging them properly to stay in place.

 The fact that these toys are magnetic could lessen the frustration level that I readily admit I experienced when outfits I’d put on my paper doll fell off!
 Both paper dolls and these magnetic dress-up sets are wonderful when it comes to sparking the imagination and active/creative thinking.
-They lend themselves to language development as well as they can be used as a springboard for kidlets who are more reserved with storytelling; with the pieces leading into fantastic plots for Joey or Julia!
+They lend themselves to language development as well as they can be used as a springboard for kidlets who are more reserved with storytelling; with the pieces leading into fantastic plots for Joey!